standardebooks/tools/README.md

 # Refresh the local font cache
 sudo fc-cache -fv

+# Install python dependencies
+pip3 install -r ./tools/requirements.txt

+# Install hyphenation dictionaries for the pyhyphen library
+python3 -c "exec(\"from hyphen import dictools\\ndictools.install('en_GB')\\ndictools.install('en_US')\")"
 ```

-## Step 1b: Mac OS users
+## Mac OS users

 These instructions were tested on Mac OS X 10.12.
 Your mileage may vary.
+Corrections and fixes to these steps are welcomed, as the SE maintainers don't have access to Macs.

 1. Install the [Homebrew package manager](https://brew.sh).
 Or, if you already have it installed, make sure it's up to date: